Reopening and Recovery Manifesto

 - To attract them, we need a public transport system that is safe, reliable, and affordable, and a lifestyle offer that is better than ever before, backed up by investment in central London’s culture and heritage.

-- The government’s agenda to level up the regions can only happen with a prosperous London.
+- This matters, because the government’s agenda to level up the regions can only happen with a prosperous London.

 - London will bounce back, but government has a choice around how quickly that happens: leave it to the market to find a path back to recovery, or help drive and fast track that recovery with a dedicated, ambitious, and well-funded plan.